Sunday, December 20, 2020

 The remake of MULAN has been delayed indefinitely many times due to the COVID-19 scare.
 Thankfully, it made its way into the streaming service of Disney+ and some international theatres that have shown it on the big screen.
 After watching the film, I wasn't aware of the negative comments about the remake.
 Chinese moviegoers weren't happy with this film.
 While I don't mind the songs and the dragon character, Mushu, which were excluded from the new interpretation as it opted for a realistic and darker tone.
 Although, a phoenix character took over Mushu's stead as Mulan's guardian and didn't do much.
 Gone is the empowering message, and a few scenes from the original film are nowhere in the remake.
 What is also missing is Shang, the eponymous heroine's love interest.

 The cultural elements of the movie have been poorly handled, especially with the word "chi", which is not a magical power.
-I was also disappointed by some aspects like its bland characterisation, poorly choreographed action, redundant fantasy elements and overproduced visuals, which lessened its impact.
+I was also disappointed by some aspects, such as the bland characterisation, poorly choreographed action, redundant fantasy elements and overproduced visuals, which lessened its impact.
 Some acting is wooden, with actors like Yifei Lui not taking their roles seriously.
 However, there are good performances from a few other actors, like Gong Li and Jet Li.
 The scenery and landscapes are impressive in the movie.
 These locations shot in MULAN are partially from New Zealand.
 It so happens that the film's director, Niko Caro, was born in that country.
 Unfortunately, these saving graces are not enough to keep MULAN from dishonour.

 It isn't the first Disney live-action remake that has tried to disappoint me.
 I'm glad this isn't a carbon copy of the original movie, which thankfully isn't like The Lion King.
 At least MULAN manages to retell the same plot.
 I'd always hoped this film would be like the 2009 version, Rise of a Warrior, in realism and respect for its cultural heritage.
 I was wrong.
 It was, at best, a lacklustre remake that failed to impress me or even fans of the original.